Chung Laung Liu

 Liu Chung Laung (劉炯朗 (Liú Jiǒnglǎng); 1934 – 7 November 2020), also known as David Liu or C. L. Liu, was a Taiwanese computer scientist.
-He received his undergraduate degree in Taiwan, master's degree and doctorate in the United States.
+He was a professor of computer science at National Tsing Hua University, and was previously a professor at the Massachusetts Institute of Technology (MIT) and the University of Illinois Urbana-Champaign.

 Early life and education

 Liu was born in Guangzhou, China, in 1934 and moved with his family to Macau in 1937 after the outbreak of the Second Sino-Japanese War.
 He had two brothers; his older brother became an aeronautical engineer and his younger brother became a chemical engineer.
 Their father, Liu Peiran, was a pilot in the National Revolutionary Army.
 In Macau, Liu attended primary school and high school, and became fluent in Cantonese.

 After graduating from high school in Macau in 1952, Liu went to Taiwan and enrolled at National Cheng Kung University, where he studied physics and calculus.
 He graduated from Cheng Kung with a Bachelor of Science (B.S.) in 1956 and completed two years of military service in the Republic of China Armed Forces.
 After graduation, he won a scholarship to pursue graduate studies in the United States at the Massachusetts Institute of Technology (MIT), where he earned a Bachelor of Electrical Engineering (B.E.E.) and a Master of Science (M.S.) in electrical engineering, both in 1960.
 Liu wrote his M.S. thesis, "A study in machine-aided learning," under engineering professor Ronald A. Howard.

 In 1962, after only two years of study, Liu completed his Doctor of Science (D.Sc.) in electrical engineering at MIT under professors Dean N. Arden and David A. Huffman.
 As a graduate student, he worked part-time as a research assistant and took a class with Claude Shannon.
 His doctoral dissertation was titled, "Some memory aspects of finite automata".